 - -Xmx2048m maximum memory Java can use - -Dfcrepo.home=/path/to/data set the directory for permanent data - -Djava.io.tmpdir=/path/to/tmpdir set the directory for temp files.
-Data uploaded via the REST API is written to a temp file in this directory, so this directory should have enough free space for the largest files you will upload.
-(1) if running under tomcat, tomcat replaces your java.io.tmpdir with the value of CATALINA\TMPDIR, so you should set that environment variable instead)
+Data uploaded to a federated filesystem via the REST API is written to a temp file in this directory before being moved to the federated filesystem, so this directory should have enough free space for the largest files you will upload.